Check Writing

 - Your check is not legal until you sign it.
 However, keep your checks in a safe place until you are ready to use them for payment.
 Also, never sign a blank check.

 - If you make a mistake when writing a check, write "VOID" in big letters on the check and tear it up.
-Keep a record in your check register of voided checks and canceled checks.
+Keep a record in your check register of voided and canceled checks.

 Back to more Checking and Check Writing Lesson Categories